-In making compensation decisions, the Committee considers the recommendations of the CEO.
+In making compensation decisions, with respect to our NEOs (other than our CEO) the Committee considers the recommendations of the CEO.
 A complete description of the Committee's processes and the role of executives in setting compensation can be found earlier in this Proxy Statement in the section entitled "Corporate Governance - Committees of the Board of Directors - Compensation Committee."

 The Committee also considers corporate performance, the collective performance of the executive management team, an executive's level of experience and responsibility and an executive's current and past compensation levels.
-In addition, at times, the Committee reviews market data for comparable companies to develop a general sense of executive compensation at companies with which the Company believes it competes when hiring management employees.
+In addition, at times, the Committee reviews market data for comparable companies to develop a general sense of executive compensation levels at companies with which the Company believes it competes when hiring management employees.

-In determining annual bonuses for the NEOs in 2016, the Committee also took into account the Pearl Meyer Study, which provided compensation data for comparable companies.
+In determining annual bonuses for the NEOs in 2017, the Committee also took into account the Pearl Meyer Study, which provided compensation data for comparable companies.
 The Committee does not attempt to establish or maintain a specific percentile with respect to peer group companies in determining compensation for the NEOs.
-However, the Committee does periodically review information regarding compensation trends and levels from a variety of sources in making compensation decisions.
+However, the Committee does periodically review information regarding compensation trends and levels from a variety of sources in making compensation decisions, including supplemental information from Pearl Meyer.

 Although the advisory stockholder vote on executive compensation is non-binding, the Committee also considered, and will continue to consider, the outcome of the vote when making compensation decisions for the NEOs.
-At the 2016 Annual Meeting of Stockholders held on May 13, 2016, approximately 97.1% of the stockholders who were eligible to vote on the "say-on-pay" proposal approved the compensation of our NEOs, while approximately 2.6% voted against such approval and approximately 0.2% abstained.
+At the 2017 Annual Meeting of Stockholders held on May 19, 2017, approximately 96.4% of the stockholders who were eligible to vote on the "say-on-pay" proposal approved the compensation of our NEOs, while approximately 3.4% voted against such approval and approximately 0.2% abstained.
 The Committee believes that the results of the say-on-pay vote constitute compelling evidence of strong stockholder support of the Company's existing compensation philosophy and objectives and the Committee's actions and decisions with respect to NEO compensation, and, therefore, the Committee did not make material changes to its compensation philosophy and objectives as a result of such vote.
-The Company currently holds a say-on-pay vote on an annual basis in accordance with the preference expressed by our stockholders at our 2011 Annual Meeting.
-The frequency of future say-on-pay votes is subject to the vote at the Annual Meeting regarding the future frequency of the Company's say-on-pay vote (Item 4).
+The Company currently holds a say-on-pay vote on an annual basis in accordance with the preference expressed by our stockholders at our 2017 Annual Meeting.

-2016 Executive Compensation Components
+2017 Executive Compensation Components